Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 kubectl apply -f ./exercises/lab2/namespace.json
 ```

-If you run the command again you should see the follwing output:
+If you run the command again you should see the following output:

 ```text
 namespace/dev unchanged